likicv/usysml-test-cases/README.md

 The scope of uSysML for each version (or spiral) is fixed for the purpose of exploring the practical issues relevant to the SysML v2 implementation.
-It is sometimes useful to think of uSysML as of a limited implementation of the SysML v2 specification.
+It is sometimes useful to think of uSysML as a limited implementation of the SysML v2 specification.
 Consider how this would contrast to a full implementation of the SysML v2 specification.
 An implementation corresponding to uSysML v0.01 (spiral 1) would support only the SysML v2 behaviours associated with the keywords `package`, `part`, `part def` and nothing else (see the table above).
-Furthermore, every model specified by uSysML v0.01 would be a valid SysML v2 model, and paresable by the full SysML v2 implementation.
-The reverse is not true: because uSysML implementation is limited, the full SysML v2 specification includes many features outside of the scope of uSysML, general SysML v2 models would not be necessarily parseable by the uSysML implementation.
+Furthermore, every model specified by uSysML would be a valid SysML v2 model, and paresable by the full SysML v2 implementation.
+The reverse is not true: because uSysML implementation is limited and the full SysML v2 specification includes many features outside of the scope of uSysML, general SysML v2 models would not be necessarily parseable by uSysML implementation.

 The following references are used in this work:
 - Kernel Modeling Language (KerML) (‘1-Kernel_Modeling_Language.pdf’)